department-of-veterans-affairs/va-gov-onboarding/local-environment-setup/4_CHOOSE.md

 ## Choose a feature

 Choose the feature that you will be working on with your VFS team.
-If you are still unsure after asking your product manager, please default to "Application".
+If you are still unsure after asking your product manager, please default to "A New Application".

 ~~[A New Application]()~~